1, 2, & 3 Wire Coolant Temperature Sensor Wiring Diagram

 3 Wire Coolant Temperature Sensor Wiring Diagram

-The three-wire coolant temperature sensor is superseded by a two-wire coolant temperature sensor.
-A three-wire coolant temperature sensor has the following three wires.
+The three-wire coolant temperature sensor is superseded by a two-wire coolant temp sensor.
+A three-wire coolant temp sensor has the following three wires.

 1. 5 Volt Reference Wire